 - Black pepper

 These spices highlight the taste and flavor of the food.
 A sliver of ginger and sesame oil adds a mild tanginess (distinctively sharp taste) to the food.
 Vinegar and salt highlight the taste of the vegetables.
 But if the food already tastes delicious as it is, there’s no need to add seasonings and condiments.

 I know this is all that you have been waiting for.
-After knowing the basics about Cantonese cuisine, let’s now discover the different dishes that you must try when visiting your favorite Chinese restaurant.
+After knowing the basics of Cantonese cuisine, let’s now discover the different dishes that you must try when visiting your favorite Chinese restaurant.

 Like other cuisines, beef, pork, and fish are some main ingredients on their menus, but here is a fun fact.
-Did you know that there is also food which uses snakes, which is usually served in soup?
+Did you know that there is also food that uses snakes, which is usually served in soup?
 To continue, here is some Cantonese food that you must try.

 This dish came from the Hainan province.
 This boiled, white-cut chicken is served with a smile and a ginger-scallion dipping sauce.
 Its flavorful taste makes it really popular in the Cantonese region.

-Sounds familiar right?
+Sounds familiar, right?
 It’s because it is really famous all over the world.
 In fact, some cultures have their own version of it.
-A traditional Cantonese style Sweet and sour pork is made with crispy pork, pineapple, peppers, and onions with a sticky sweet and sour sauce.
+A traditional Cantonese-style Sweet and sour pork is made with crispy pork, pineapple, peppers, and onions with a sticky sweet and sour sauce.
 This is a perfect way to satisfy your authentic Cantonese food cravings.